Implementation guide

 1.3 Responsibility for the oversight of information and records management must be allocated to a designated role (the Executive Sponsor)

-This new requirement clarifies what was implicit in the previous standard.
-The Executive Sponsor oversees information and records management.
+Your Executive Sponsor oversees information and records management.
 They must be a senior manager with organisation-wide influence and appropriate strategic and managerial skills.
 Their role is to:

-ensure responses to monitoring/reporting requests from us.
+ensure responses to monitoring and reporting requests from us.

 Key guidance